neptun-software/neptun.web/info/Info.md

+# Why not pinia?

+I don't have time to learn it properly, and it seems like more work to me than composables do.

+## Pinia be like

 Generally put every small store in `composables`.
 If the store is big enough, put it in `stores`.
 Also put the store in `stores` if it only stores UI state, just so that it can be found easier and not be used server-side mistakenly.